Elite and NW2 Trials

 Site Specific Conditions

 This is a baseball stadium with paved parking lot and walkways.
 Long walks to the search areas are possible.
 Handlers will have to navigate stairs and elevators as needed to get to the search areas.
-This venue does not allow accomodations for long walks to the search area (you can’t drive to the search areas).
+This venue does not allow accommodations for long walks to the search area (you can’t drive to the search areas).

 Due to unforeseen conditions, such as weather or change in availability of areas at the location, the expected search areas, parking, and pathways to the search areas may be modified at the last minute.